Laguna Art Museum offers a wide variety of educational programming year-round for all ages.

 Laguna Art Museum offers the popular “Art Detective Game” for children ages 12 and under, whose admission to the museum is also free.
 The game is designed like a scavenger hunt with questions and clues relating to the museum’s various exhibitions, and creates unique opportunities for children to discuss the art on display with their parents.
 Each question engages the child’s visual thinking with fun and educational questions.

-Educational programming at Laguna Art Museum is generously supported by the McBeth Foundation, Pacific Life Foundation, Bobbi Cox, Laguna Beach Festival of Arts Foundation, Laguna Art Group, Laguna Art Museum Arts Council, Epson, and an anonymous donor.
+Educational programming at Laguna Art Museum is generously supported by the Orange County Community Foundation, the McBeth Foundation, the Pacific Life Foundation, Bobbi Cox, Colleen McCallion, Donnie Crevier of Crevier Classic Cars, the Laguna Beach Festival of Arts Foundation, and the Laguna Art Museum Arts Council.